Oujiii/vps-setup/README.md

 * Install Network Time Protocol

 `first.sh`
-* Installs curl htop screen git sudo ufw in case the server does not have those yet.
+* Installs curl htop screen sudo ufw in case the server does not have those yet.

+`ufw-fix.sh`
+* Only required on Debian 10 (Buster).
+Changes `iptables-nft` to `iptables-legacy`. `iptables-nft` breaks `ufw` on the Debian Buster installs I tried it on.

 `docker.sh`
 * Installs docker, docker-compose and ufw-docker (a tool to fix ufw/docker integration)